-When a benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
+When a traditional plan benefit recipient has received benefits for 12 months, an annual cost-of-living adjustment (COLA) is provided.
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
+Members retiring under the combined plan receive a cost-of-living adjustment of the defined benefit portion of their pension benefit.
 For those retiring prior to January 7, 2013, the COLA will continue to be a 3 percent simple annual COLA.
 For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3 percent.